eaifrrw/sc-how-to/docs/parallel_jobs.md

 # 7.0 Submitting a Parallel Job

-This guide provides step-by-step instructions for submitting a parallel job on an SGE-grid type cluster using a sample job script.
+This section provides step-by-step instructions for submitting a parallel job on an SGE-grid type cluster using a sample job script.

 ## 7.1 Prerequisites